vmarquar/cpt-gef-txt-reader/README.md

 ## 1) Usage / Installation
-1. Copy the `gef_parser.py` file to your project
+1. Install the package, e.g. `pip install gef-reader` or when using uv `uv add gef-reader`
-2. Inside your python project import the parser function: `from gef_parser import read_gef_file`
+2. Start using the reader by importing `from gef_reader import read_gef_file`
 3. No dependencies or additional installs are needed to parse .gef.txt files

 ## 2) File Structure of a .gef.txt file